Heila-Almogren/Heila-Almogren/README.md

 ### Heila Al-Mogren
 Hey!
-a fullstack developer here who's very enthusiastic about the interdisciplinary integration of technology with other fields to address pressing challenges facing humanity ⛷️
+A fullstack developer here who's very enthusiastic about the interdisciplinary integration of technology with other fields to address pressing challenges facing humanity ⛷️

 My current work revolves around traffic safety and convience technical solutions 🚙